Skip to main content

 • Every expenditure is subject to the court's strict oversight.

 This legal structure ensures the money intended to replace a parent's support is safe until the child reaches adulthood.
-It’s not just about winning the case—it’s about securing your family’s future, long after the lawsuit is over.
-The overall wrongful death lawsuit timeline in Colorado always ends with this crucial, protective step.
+Under Colorado's Wrongful Death Act (C.R.S. § 13-21-201), settlements and verdicts are carefully protected through conservatorship arrangements that prevent misuse of funds.
+With the current wrongful death cap set at $2,125,000 as of 2025 under C.R.S. § 13-21-203, these protective measures become even more critical for families managing substantial awards.
+It's not just about winning the case—it's about securing the family's future, long after the lawsuit is over.
+The two-year statute of limitations under C.R.S. § 13-80-102 underscores the importance of acting promptly to preserve these rights.
+The overall wrongful death lawsuit timeline in Colorado always ends with this crucial, protective step, ensuring that compensation designated for a child's care, education, and support remains accessible and secure throughout their minor years.

 You Deserve a Guide, Not Just a Lawyer